Fort Lauderdale–Hollywood International Airport: 2015–present

 Emirates launched a flight to Dubai using a Boeing 777-200LR in December 2016.
 While major airlines tended to prefer flying into Miami, Emirates chose Fort Lauderdale as its gateway to South Florida because of its codeshare agreement with JetBlue and the airport's central location in the region.

 On January 6, 2017, a lone gunman opened fire inside Terminal 2 with a semi-automatic handgun, killing five people.
 The shooter was arrested by a BSO deputy within 85 seconds of when he began shooting.
 He was sentenced to five consecutive life sentences plus 120 years in prison.

 In 2018, NORAD announced that it would be stationing fighter jets at the airport during President Donald Trump's trips to Mar-a-Lago.
 That same year, the airport had started going through an extensive renovation and expansion project worth approximately $3 billion, adding gates, new parking, stores, and shops.
 The master plan calls for the construction of an Intermodal center, a people mover, a hotel, an increase in the number of gates from 62 to 95, and widening of the terminal access road.

 Emirates ended service to Fort Lauderdale in 2020.
 In 2021, it began flying to Miami instead, which had more cargo traffic and connecting flights to other countries.
 In the same year, Norwegian decided to discontinue all of its flights to the United States, leaving the Fort Lauderdale airport without transatlantic service.
 Norse Atlantic Airways launched a direct flight to Oslo in June 2022.

 In April 2023, historic flooding in the area caused severe disruptions at the airport, culminating in a complete closure as rainwater flooded parts of the tarmac and airport property.
 Norse Atlantic relocated to Miami in pursuit of more passengers and cargo in September 2023.
 The airline was also flying to London-Gatwick and had a crew base in Fort Lauderdale at the time.
 In the same month, El Al commenced a seasonal route to Tel Aviv for the Jewish High Holidays.
 It transitioned to year-round service in April 2024 despite the ongoing Gaza war and an Iranian attack on Israel two days prior.
 After Miami, Fort Lauderdale was El Al's second destination in South Florida, which has a large Jewish population.
 In October 2023, one month following El Al's commencement of service at the airport, officials broke ground on FLL's new Terminal 5, which is expected to be completed by mid-2026.

-In 2024, Southwest shifted its international flights from Fort Lauderdale to its hub in Orlando.
+In 2024, Southwest shifted its international flights from Fort Lauderdale to its operating base in Orlando.

+In May 2026, Spirit Airlines ceased operations after 34 years.

+The airport is predicted to become a hub for football (soccer) fans transiting for the World Cup 2026 in the Miami metropolitan area, with seven games being hosted at Hard Rock Stadium, 15 miles south of the airport.